 Transport in Exeter

 Exeter boasts a well-connected public bus system that caters to both the city centre and surrounding areas.
-The Stagecoach company operates numerous routes, providing convenient transport options for residents.
+The Stagecoach company operates many routes, providing convenient transport options for residents.
 With regular timetables and affordable fares, you can rely on the buses to get you around town comfortably and efficiently.

 Exeter is served by Exeter St Davids and Exeter Central trains stations.
 If you’re considering moving here, you’ll be pleased to know that the train services are reliable and link Exeter with various destinations across the country.
 London Paddington can be reached in just over two hours, making it a viable option for weekend trips or business purposes.